-This program is intended to support doctoral students who are advanced to candidacy at the time of nomination by their department to the Division of Graduate Education.
-Applicants should be within one year of completing and filing the dissertation and planning to start teaching or research appointments soon after the end of their dissertation fellowship year.
-Approximately 160 fellowships awarded under this program yearly.
+This program is intended to support doctoral students who are advanced to candidacy at the time of nomination (March 21st, 2025) and are within one year of completing and filing their dissertation.

-For additional information on the DYF program, please see the Graduate Student Financial Support publication.
+For complete information on the DYA program, please see the Graduate Student Financial Support publication.
+Information on this page has been updated to reflect changes to the DYA program effective AY25-26.

 Eligibility